 He Waka Hourua: Mātauranga and western science navigate a safe course for future biocontrol

-This new 3 year project (led by Waipaina.Awarau-Morris@agresearch.co.nz) will clarify Mātauranga to establish its equivalence with Western science to support applications for the potential introduction of biocontrol agents.
+This new 3 year project (led by Waipaina.Awarau-Morris@agresearch.co.nz) will define Mātauranga to establish its equivalence with Western science to support applications for the potential introduction of biocontrol agents to Aotearoa New Zealand.

 Theme B: Risk Assessment for Unintentional Introductions

 Researchers in Theme B work to improve tools and methodologies for identifying hazards, assessing risk, predicting impacts and ascertaining where in the system mitigation measures are best targeted for unintentional introductions.